Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: The effective cone

 \begin{proof} Fix a very general member $Q\in |{-}\frac{1}{2}K_X|$.
 Now since $Q$ is the blowup of a smooth quadric surface in $\pr^3$ at eight very general points, we can write

 where $\ell_1$ and $\ell_2$ are respectively the pullbacks of the two rulings of the quadric surface in $\pr^3$.
-Now, analogously as for $X$, we identify the rays in $N^1(Q)_{\R}$ spanned by $(-1)$-curves and $-K_Q$ with their images in $\R\pr^9$.
+Analogously as for $X$, we identify the rays in $N^1(Q)_{\R}$ spanned by $(-1)$-curves and $-K_Q$ with their images in $\R\pr^9$.
+We have